WiseCleaner Think Tank

 The Processes tab is really the heart of Task Manager.
 This tab has the most useful information when it comes to troubleshooting and identifying issues, and it provides the most effective tools for resolving those issues.

-First, though, click the checkbox at the bottom of the Processes tab next to "Show processes from all users."
+Click the checkbox at the bottom of the Processes tab next to "Show processes from all users."
 If you sort the Processes based on the CPU column, you will most likely notice that adding up the numbers of the processor percentage in use by the displayed processes does not match the CPU usage reported in the dashboard at the bottom of the Task Manager.
-That's because the Processes tab displays only the tabs running in the logged-in user's context by default--so system processes and processes from other users aren't shown unless you click this checkbox.
+That's because the Processes tab displays only the tabs running in the logged-in user's context by default.
+So system processes and processes from other users aren't shown unless you click this checkbox.

 Another very handy column to add is Image Path Name.
 This column lists the path to the location of the executable for the process in question.
 This can help you determine what the actual application is that is behind an errant process, or help you locate where malware executables might be hidden on your system.